Gift Icon

 Driving fatigue is a major problem for all drivers, but it’s particularly problematic for truckers who spend long hours on the road and must be alert to avoid accidents.

-It is important to understand the severity of driving fatigue as well as some crucial facts about this condition in order to prepare and prevent it from happening.
+It is important to understand the severity of driving exhaustion as well as some crucial facts about this condition in order to prepare and prevent it from happening.

 Crucial Statistics About Driving Fatigue

-Trucking companies, for example, lose $1 billion per year due to driver fatigue, according to the Bureau of Labor Statistics.
-The same report indicates that commercial vehicle operators suffer a loss of $2 million per day in productivity because of driver fatigue alone.
+According to the Bureau of Labor Statistics, trucking companies lose $1 billion annually due to motorist fatigue.
+The same report indicates that commercial vehicle operators suffer a productivity loss of $2 million per day because of driver exhaustion alone.

 Additionally, according to the National Highway Traffic Safety Administration, drowsy driving contributes to more than half of fatal collisions.

-According to research by the AAA Foundation for Traffic Safety, approximately 40% of drivers have admitted to dozing off behind the wheel.
+According to research by the AAA Foundation for Traffic Safety, approximately 40% of motorists have admitted to dozing off behind the wheel.

 In 2016, the Federal Motor Carrier Safety Administration reported 2,912 accidents involving semi-trucks that resulted in fatalities.
-Of those incidents, 65% involved either a driver or passenger being injured.
+Of those incidents, 65% involved either an operator or a passenger being injured.

-The impact of fatigue among drivers extends beyond the individual driver.
-Trucking companies incur additional costs related to driver safety and maintenance.
+The impact of fatigue among drivers extends beyond the individual motorist.
+Trucking companies incur additional costs related to operator safety and maintenance.
 They must pay overtime wages to ensure that drivers receive adequate rest.
-Companies also spend money on equipment and training to prevent fatigue from occurring in the first place.
+Companies also spend money on equipment and training to prevent weariness from occurring in the first place.

 Driving when fatigued is a common practice.
 A recent study found that the average American commercial truck driver drives about 12,500 miles per week and works up to 11 hours a day.
 This is an excessive amount of driving hours and more than twice what the federal government requires.